Asian woman in overalls in front of city skyline with laptop, contemplative

 5. Join a club

 Seriously, you can’t expect to go to class and go back to your dorm every day and be fine if you’re homesick.
 The best way to distract yourself and find friends in college is to talk to people in your classes and your major, and also by joining a club or two.
 Last semester I didn’t join any clubs and only met a few cool people.
-My homesickness was also really bad.
-This semester I improved both situations just by joining one club that really called to what I enjoy outside of class.
+My homesickness was also bad.
+I improved both situations just by joining one club that really called to what I enjoy doing outside of class.

 6. Make arrangements to go home